-The Ikos Dassia is fully all-inclusive and covers all meals and drinks, including international branded spirits and wines, and cocktails prepared by award-winning mixologists.
+The Ikos Dassia is fully all-inclusive hotel and covers all meals and drinks, including international branded spirits and wines, and cocktails prepared by award-winning mixologists.
 It also offers a 24-hour room service, a fully stocked minibar and daily childcare.
 The Ikos Dassia boasts a private beach, two swimming pools by the beach plus adults-only and children’s options, two tennis courts, and a luxurious spa with a heated indoor pool, Jacuzzi, hammam, and fitness studio.
 Free activities include yoga, canoeing, Pilates, introductory diving, windsurfing and Zumba.
 You can also get to grips with the local culture – they offer Greek dance lessons, Greek language lessons and Greek mythology lessons.

 Bedrooms are particularly luxurious, with floor-to-ceiling windows and a choice of private balconies, individual pools and pretty gardens.
 The dining options are another highlight – there are seven à la carte restaurants featuring Greek, Asian and French cuisines and menus created by Michelin-starred chefs.
 The Ikos Dassia also has a “Dine Out” programme that gives guests the option to eat at some of the best local restaurants at no extra cost.